CarbonicSoda/vscode-git-branch/README.md

 lacks certain features in 1.x (although it adds even more).
 This release is only for first glance on visuals.
 For stability consider using 1.x versions.

+> Demo images are not updated yet since it is still not yet stable.

 ## Overview

 Git branches enable parallel development but can create messiness.